microverseinc/ror-social-scaffold/README.md

 ## 🤝 Contributing

-Contributions, issues and feature requests are welcome!
+Contributions and feature requests are welcome!

-Feel free to check the [issues page](issues/).

 ## Show your support